dbarbosapn/coding-solutions-cci/Chapter 1 - Arrays and Strings/1.1 - Is Unique/README.md

 ## Is it possible to make it O(n) time?
 Sure!

 We could make an array as big as the number of possible characters in ASCII (256 counting with the special characters).
-But, we would only store a "true" or "false" value.
-So, we can use bitwise operations on an integer.
+Since we will assume there will only be lowercase letters in the string we can use bitwise operations on an integer.
 Also, if the length of the string is bigger than the number of possible characters, we already know there must be one repeated.

 ```java